open-constructs/projen-pipelines/API.md

 Generates a configuration for a bash script step.

-Must be implemented by subclasses.
+Should be implemented by subclasses.

 ##### `toGithub` <a name="toGithub" id="projen-pipelines.PipelineStep.toGithub"></a>